 The need for powerful reflective optics operating over a broad bandwidth has motivated the development of off axis parabolas with higher imaging performance then ever before.
 Within the last five years everything about OAP’s has evolved – tolerances for quality and performance, manufacturing methods, testing methods, thin film coatings and alignment technologies.
-AOS has re-engineered the Off-Axis Parabola for the 21st Century.
+AOS has re-engineered the Off-Axis Parabola for today’s applications.

 In Mechanical design we incorporate datum surfaces that allow us to calibrate the off-axis angle, focal length, and clocking of the OAP to its parent axis.
 AOS, provides toleranced drawings to all of our customers free of charge.
 Optical Quality at AOS takes into consideration not just surface form error, but wavefront quality, gradient error, mid-spatial frequency tolerances, and relates the quality of the wavefront directly to the focus quality you can expect to receive.
 Finally, it doesn’t matter how good the OAP is, if it deforms in its mount, and you can’t optimize its alignment.
 Therefore, we provide Mounting Solutions with the alignment positioning resolution you need to optimize the performance of your mirror.